about us

 THANK YOU TO OUR GENEROUS DONORS

-Keshet would like to thank our entire Cast of Characters, especially those in the following supporting roles whose financial and in-kind contributions make a difference in supporting “unlimited possibilities” in Calendar Year 2021 (January 1 – December 31, 2021).
+Keshet would like to thank our entire Cast of Characters, especially those in the following supporting roles whose financial and in-kind contributions make a difference in supporting “unlimited possibilities” in Fiscal Year 2022-23 (July 1, 2022 – June 30, 2023).

-If you made a donation in 2021 and don’t see yourself listed, please send a message to sebrena@keshetarts.org.
+If you made a donation in FY2022-2023 and don’t see yourself listed, please contact info@KeshetArts.org

 Celebrating Dance & Community: Keshet is the guest of Silverkite Podcast